A high-end spot on Budva Riviera!

 One of the most iconic images associated with Montenegro is the tiny islet of Sveti Stefan.
 The amazingly picturesque island is perched on an outcrop of rock and joined to the mainland by a narrow isthmus which arcs out into two perfectly formed sandy beaches.
-Once again a luxury resort now owned and run by Aman resorts it has had a fascinating history.
+Once again a luxury resort now owned and run by Aman Resorts it has had a fascinating history.

-A group of architects and artists moved in and began the adaptation and renovation of the abandoned houses in 1954 and remarkably by 1957 they had turned them into a unique town-hotel - the most attractive and luxurious hotel complex in the Adriatic and the Mediterranean, intended for tourism at the highest level.
+Fortress Sveti Stefan achieved a grand rise in the first half of the 19th century when because of its convenient position, it was the commercial and traffic centre of Paštrovići.
+It possessed a great strategic-trade significance during the Venetian Republic and trade with Venice.
+However, by the end of the 19th and at the beginning of the 20th century it soon lost both its economic power and significance.
+Many inhabitants (mostly fisherman families) left.
+The adaptation and renovation of the abandoned houses started in 1954 and remarkably by 1957, they have been turned into a unique town-hotel - the most attractive and luxurious hotel complex in the Adriatic and the Mediterranean, intended for tourism at the highest level.
 The renovation was done expertly so the buildings from the outside looked exactly as they were before, while the inside spaces were richly decorated and turned into luxurious apartments.

 The Resort Today

-In early 2007, Aman resorts, a Singapore based luxury resort operator won a contract to lease Sveti Stefan, along with Milocer and Kraljicina beach resorts for a 30 year period.
-The island was subsequently closed and extensive renovations began.
-Sveti Stefa n was finally re-opened and relaunched in 2010 with a concert by Italian tenor Andrea Bocelli.
-The site now incorporates two kilometres of coastline including the sandy beaches of Sveti Stefan .
-Milocer beach and the famous Queens beach.
-Aman Stefi Stefan enjoys breathtaking views out to sea across the bay and along Montenegro's most renowned stretch of coastline.
-Under Aman, the property now includes the queen's former summer residence, overlooking the island from a mainline cove, which has been recast as the eight-suite luxury Milocer hotel.
+of Sveti Stefan, Miločer beach, and the famous Queens beach.
+Aman Sveti Stefan enjoys breathtaking views out to sea across the bay and along Montenegro's most renowned stretch of coastline.
+Under Aman, the property now includes the queen's former summer residence, overlooking the island from a mainline cove, which has been recast as the eight-suite luxury Miločer hotel.

-Things to do
+Things to do:

 - Take a swim in the bay's turquoise, blue flag water

-Dinner at the Olive tree with splendid views of the beautifully illuminated Sveti Stefan
+- Dinner at the Olive tree with splendid views of the beautifully illuminated Sveti Stefan

-Lounging on two of the prettiest pebble beach coves on the coast
+- Lounging on two of the prettiest pebble beach coves on the coast